Compliance as Code

 }

-Checkov: Runs hundreds of IaC checks; many are tagged with the compliance frameworks they map to (SOC 2, CIS, NIST).
+Checkov runs hundreds of infrastructure checks out of the box, many already tagged with the frameworks they map to (SOC 2, CIS, NIST):

 checkov -d . --framework terraform